A Short Overview

 chief executive officer

-Garry has worked in the Disability Sector for the past six years and prior to that spent ten years with Employment Services supporting people experiencing disadvantage.
-He has managed the operations of South Australia’s largest Employment Service Providers at an operational and executive level and was a founding director of two recruitment training organisations.
+Garry has worked in the Disability Sector for the past twelve years and prior to that spent ten years with Employment Services supporting people experiencing disadvantage.
+He has managed the operations of South Australia’s largest Employment Service Providers at an operational and executive level and was a founding director of two recruitment & training organisations.
 Garry has personal experience of the social and financial impact that disability often has on families and is committed to reduce this burden through the delivery of effective support.

 supported employee services manager